Ellen Lloyd - AncientPages.com - In Norse mythology, Seidr is the practice of magic and shamanism.

 The term Seidr originated from the ritual of the Norse to boil salt, which also happens to be a purification rite.

 Norse gods relied on the knowledge of a Seidr.

-For example, when God Odin was determined to solve the mystery of his son’s dreams, mounted his horse, Slepnir, and made the long journey to the underworld, Nilfheim.
-There he called up a Völva and when she arose from her tomb, Odin introduced himself as Vegtam, the Wanderer, son of Valtam.
+For example, when God Odin was determined to solve the mystery of his son's dreams, he mounted his horse, Slepnir, and made the long journey to the underworld, Nilfheim.
+There, he called up a Völva, and when she arose from her tomb, Odin introduced himself as Vegtam, the Wanderer, son of Valtam.